View

-The Blue Angels will return to the 2024 NAS Oceana Air Show to showcase the teamwork and professionalism of the United States Navy and Marine Corps, while inspiring a culture of excellence and service to the community.
-A Blue Angels flight demonstration exhibits choreographed refinements of skills possessed by all naval aviators.
+The U.S. Blue Angels flight demonstration exhibits choreographed refinements of skills possessed by all naval aviators.
 It includes the graceful aerobatic maneuvers of the four-plane Diamond Formation, in concert with the fast-paced, high-performance maneuvers of its two Solo Pilots.
 Finally, the team illustrates the pinnacle of precision flying, performing maneuvers locked as a unit in the renowned, six-jet Delta Formation.
-It’s easy to see why their performances attract millions of spectators during air shows each year!www.blueangels.navy.mil

 This year, we are thrilled to welcome back the F-22 Raptor Demonstration Team, stationed at Joint Base Langley-Eustis in Hampton, Virginia.
 Get ready to witness 43,340 pounds of advanced air superiority and supermaneuvrability of the F-22 Raptor, executing complex tactical maneuvers beyond the capabilities of any other fighter aircraft.
 You won’t want to miss this display of the most dominant fighter in the world!